-When we do need consent, we ask we will include the following information:
+When we do need consent and we ask for it, we will include the following information in our request:

-- the name of our school;
+- the name of our school.

-- the name of any third party controllers who will rely on the consent;
+- the name of any third-party controllers who will rely on the consent.

-- why we want the data;
+- why we want the data.

 - what we will do with it; and

 - that individuals can withdraw consent at any time.

-People will be asked to actively indicate their consent in words and if there are different options, these will be made clear e.g. consent for a child to participate in an event being clearly separate from any consent to use images of them taken at the event (if no standing images consent is already held).
+People will be asked to actively indicate their consent in words and if there are different options, these will be made clear e.g., consent for a child to participate in an event being clearly separate from any consent to use images of them taken at the event (if no blanket/lasting images consent is already held).

 There is no set time limit for consent.
-How long it lasts depends on the context and what we have told people in our Privacy Notice or other communications.
+How long it lasts depends on the context and what we have told people in our Privacy Notices or other communications.
 We review and refresh consents as appropriate.

-Genuine consent should put individuals in control, build trust and engagement, and enhance our reputation so, when we do rely on it, we need to keep a record that helps show it was freely given e.g. who consented, when, how, and what they were told.
+Genuine consent should put individuals in control, build trust and engagement, and enhance our reputation so, when we do rely on it, we need to keep a record that helps show it was freely given e.g., who consented, when, how, and what they were told.